Keynote Address at Real Estate Symposium

 GSEC team 2

 The Grand Hyatt Hotel in Seattle was the site of the celebration for the University of Washington’s Global Social Entrepreneurship Competition.
-Members of the RecoPlastic team, mentored by IEE’s Ed Church, were feted along with other finalists in February of 2014.
+Members of the RecoPlastic team, mentored by IEE’s Ed Church, were feted along with other finalists.
 The team of graduate students from MIT has developed a more environmentally-friendly and socially beneficial way to recycle plastic, in Lagos, Nigeria.
 Following the ceremony, two of the team members went back to Cambridge, MA for classes, and the third sped off to Lagos to set up operations.

 Read More